← orga.cat

 Cygwin

-Linux command-line tools ported to Microsoft Windows.
+A collection of Linux command-line tools ported to Microsoft Windows.

 With Windows Subsystem for Linux in Windows 10, this has become less relevant.